Air Afrique: The 1970s

 During 1971, a third Caravelle was incorporated into the fleet, and the regional headquarters for Central Africa were moved from Douala, Cameroon to Libreville in Gabon.
 The move angered Chadian president François Tombalbaye, who also threatened to withdraw support to the multinational enterprise in 1972, something that finally did not occur.
 The carrier joined the Air France reservation system in 1973.
 The first wide-bodied DC-10-30, named ″Libreville″, was delivered on 28 February 1973, arriving in Dakar on 2 March.
-Starting 13 March, the type replaced the DC-8s on the Paris–Bordeaux–Nouakchott–Dakar, Paris–Dakar–Abidjan, Paris–Fort Lamy–Bangui–Brazzaville, Paris–Marseilles–Niamey–Cotonou–Abidjan routes in a gradual manner.
+Starting 13 March, the type replaced the DC-8s on the Paris–Bordeaux–Nouakchott–Dakar, Paris–Dakar–Abidjan, Paris–Fort Lamy–Bangui–Brazzaville, Paris–Marseille–Niamey–Cotonou–Abidjan routes in a gradual manner.